silverspectro/Cheatsheets/cheatsheet-Git.md

-git remote nameoftherepo(ex:origin) url		//sets the actual directory to the remote online repo given a url https,git,ftp,etc... git remote -v 	//list all the remote
+git remote nameoftherepo(ex:origin) url		//sets the actual directory to the remote online repo given a url https,git,ftp,etc... git remote -v 	//list all the remote git remote show origin	//list all the brancks and remote

 git push -u 	//push to the online repo and sets it to default git push origin branch	//push on github the branch on the given master/or origin